 The signal equation 0 = 1 is a false equation, therefore the last frame has no solution.
-Because the toolkit neither creates nor destroys solutions, then the first frame, which is the original system, has no solution.
+Because the toolkit neither creates nor destroys solutions, then the original system in the first frame has no solution.

 Readers who want to go on and write an answer for the system must be warned that no such possibility exists.
 Values cannot be assigned to any variables in the case of no solution.
 This can be perplexing, especially in a final frame like